Politics of Flanders: Political parties in Flanders

 Flemish political parties are many and varied.
 They operate in the Flemish region and in the bilingual Brussels-Capital Region.
 Francophone parties operate in Flemish Region only in a few areas bordering the latter.
-There are no major representative parties operating all over Belgium.
+Only PTB-PVDA operates all over Belgium.
 Flemish politics is dominated by political parties representing the different ideologies that can be found everywhere in Flanders.
 There are no political parties specific for certain sub-regions.

 From the creation of the Belgian state in 1830, and throughout most of the 19th century, two unified political parties dominated Belgian politics: the Catholic Party (Church-oriented and conservative) and the Liberal Party (anti-clerical and progressive).
 In the late 19th century the Socialist Party arose to represent the emerging industrial working class.

 These three groups still dominate Belgian politics, but they have evolved substantially in character.
-In addition, several other parties were founded, notably the Vlaams Belang, a right wing, anti-immigration and Flemish-nationalistic party and currently the second most important party in Flanders, Volksunie, which split into the left-liberal SPIRIT and the right-conservative N-VA, for moderate Flemish nationalists, and Agalev, currently called Groen! for the Greens.
+In addition, several other parties were founded, notably the Vlaams Belang, a right wing, anti-immigration and Flemish nationalistic party and currently the second most important party in Flanders, Volksunie, which split into the left-liberal SPIRIT and the right-conservative N-VA, for moderate Flemish nationalists, and Agalev, currently called Groen! for the Greens.